rmiriyala/CS126FinalProject/DEVELOPMENT.md

 #### (4/27) Added Video Scrubber

 Created video scrubber with the ofDatGUI library's slider tool; set the code up in a way that allows the playback slider to be updated by any change in the video's playback position including the jump-position 'j' and 'k' keys.
 Also avoids the issue of toggling pause, which used to be the standard mouse-click action.

+#### (4/27) Update GUI for Resized Window and Beginning to Add File System

+Updated all GUI elements for a resized window, including the video scrubbing element.
+Thumbnail creation is successful, though loading the thumbnails is proving to be seriously difficult- only getting black squares (correct size and dimensions) instead of the loaded image.
+In the filesystem (windows explorer), these images in the location they are stored bin/data/thumbs appear to be working fine.

+#### (4/27) Fixed Thumbnail Load Issue

+The thumbnail load issue stemmed from ofBackground being displayed over the object and being displayed at RGB(0, 0, 0).
+After changing the location of where the program sets ofBackground, the problem was resolved and the image files showed up as expected.
+After a bit of resizing, the images now are displayed properly and resize with the window, if necessary.